alternox1/Spark-Wcam-2024/README.md

 # Spark-Wcam-2024
 ![alt text](https://i.imgur.com/eX2PbDe.png)

+==Note== : This repo was made for a CTF challenge in SparkCTF 2024 edition, it does not relate to any real equipment or camera device ever.

 Spark-Wcam-2024 official Repo 🎦
 ## Spark open-source projects ©
 Open Source Porjects Made By Spark Corp, Your safe supervision products provider.